liamwalsh1980/Milestone-Project-4/README.md

 ## Shop Owner Features

-Shop owners/administrators with superuser access can login to the admin backend and also access the ‘Product Management’ page at the frontend of the site.
+Shop owners/administrators with superuser access can login to the admin backend and also access the ‘Add Product page at the frontend of the site.
 Once logged in and with the right level of access, the backend admin is available via the URL (URLADDRESS/admin) or more conveniently by clicking the 'Admin Panel' link found within the 'My Account' at the top right.
 Users will be able to view, edit, delete and add the following: -
 - Products
 - Product categories
 - Orders